BIO324 Plant Adaptation to Climate and Pollution

 • Learning activities

-Lectures with exercises.
+Lectures and exercises.
 Colloquia, where students present and discuss relevant literature.

 • Teaching support